SmithsonianWorkshops/HydraResources/bio_regex.md

 \S        NOT whitespace
 ```

-You can make character classes with these pre-defined classes:
+You can make character classes with pre-defined classes:

 ```
 [\w$-]  Word characters (letters, numbers, underscores) with the addition of dollar signs and hyphens